openplanet-nl/nadeoapi-docs/docs/core/records/map-records.md

 <div class="notification is-warning">

 This endpoint is deprecated and may be removed in the future.
+Requesting records for multiple maps is no longer supported.
 It's recommended to use the [v2 route](/core/records/map-records-v2) instead.

 </div>